code-distortion/realnum/.github/CONTRIBUTING.md

 - **Add tests!** - Your patch won't be accepted if it doesn't have tests.

-- **Document any change in behaviour** - Clearly note any changes, so [realnum's documentation](https://github.com/code-distortion/realnum) can be updated.
+- **Document any change in behaviour** - Clearly note any changes, so [RealNum's documentation](https://github.com/code-distortion/realnum) can be updated.

 - **Consider our release cycle** - We try to follow [SemVer v2.0.0](https://semver.org/).
 Randomly breaking public APIs is to be avoided.